The Problem

 find_terms()matches rank where they do and expose failures, so you can tune role-aware queries with confidence. - End-to-end semantic QA loop with

-fetch_salmon_ontology()+validate_semantics(), plusdeduplicate_proposed_terms()to prevent term proliferation before opening ontology issues.
+fetch_salmon_ontology()+validate_semantics(), plusdeduplicate_proposed_terms()to prevent term proliferation before opening ontology issues. - NuSEDS method crosswalk helpers:

 How It Fits Together

-metasalmon brings together four pieces: your raw data, the Salmon Data Package specification, the DFO Salmon Ontology (and other vocabularies), and the Salmon Data Standardizer GPT.
+metasalmon brings together four pieces: your raw data, the Salmon Data Package specification, the Salmon Domain Ontology (and other vocabularies), and the Salmon Data Standardizer GPT.
 When you finish the workflow, the dictionary, dataset/table metadata, and optional code lists are already aligned with the specification, which makes the package ready to publish.
 The ontology keeps the column meanings consistent, and the GPT assistant helps draft descriptions and term choices so you can close the loop without juggling multiple tools.

 The high-level flow is: